kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### Implementation

-Users can open pull requests to propose changes to the code base.
+Users can open pull requests to propose changes that address bugs or feature requests.
 There is no requirement to work on an existing issue in the GitHub repository or to discuss a contribution prior to opening a pull request.
 Occassionally guidance is provided to the contributor to improve the proposed change.
 #### Review

 Pull requests are selected for review opportunistically when the maintainers have decided separately that a change or feature should be incorporated.
-Reactions and comments can influence the liklihood of prioritizing a contribution, but they do not guarantee it will be reviewed.
-When a feature is prioritized for work it is added to an internal queue for maintaining the status.
+Reactions and comments can influence the likelihood of prioritizing a contribution, but they do not guarantee it will be reviewed.

+When a feature is selected for review it is added to an internal queue.
+This queue manages the prioritization of these features but is not visible to the community.

-The change is automatically tested to indicate if the change is compatible with the existing code.
-Comments and change requests are made on the GitHub pull request for the contributor, or changes are made directly to their contribution.
+The change is automatically tested to indicate if it is compatible with the existing code.
+Maintainers review and request changes to a contributor's GitHub pull request.
+Maintainers may also push changes directly to a contributor's pull request in order to expedite completion of the contribution or if the contributor is no longer engaged.
 In some cases, the maintainers will open their own pull request if the proposed change is not acceptable as is or they fail to find an existing pull request.
 When the pull request is completed to the maintainers satisfaction, it is merged in for the next release.

 #### Documentation and tracking